penumbra23/pura/README.md

   ...
 }
 ```

+After adding the runtime section inside `daemon.json` just start the Docker service and specify the `--runtime pura` option when starting a container.
+This way, when changing the source code just recompile it without restarting the Docker service.

 ## Contribute

 As this is a experimental project intended for learing purposes, anyone can submit PRs or file issues.
 Features left to implement are: